 Your students, staff, visitors, and stakeholders should be able to see themselves as part of your community.
-Communications and marketing teams and content creators have a responsibility to ensure that the images used on websites, social media and printed collateral represent people with disability in a positive and authentic way.
+Communications and marketing teams and content creators have a responsibility to ensure that the images used on websites, social media and printed collateral represent people with disability and other, often marginalised, communities in a positive and authentic way.

 We have created some guidance on inclusive imagery to consider when producing material that fosters positive portrayals of people with disability, best practice, and resources to assist in positive and inclusive visual representation.